 After an enjoyable lunch, we went for a walk in the sunflower field a fitting end to an enjoyable morning.

-If you would like spend a few extra days to exploring the beautiful Mae Rim area, you will find a range of hotel and resort style accommodation, including Mon Cham camping resort.
+If you would like spend a few extra days to exploring the beautiful Mae Rim area, you will find a range of hotel and resort style hotels, including Mon Cham camping resort.

 Where to stay in Mae Rim

 The Four Seasons Resort Chiang Mai

-The Four Seasons Resort Chiang Mai is one of Chiang Mai’s best hotels and has a reputation for style and luxury and is our top pick for accommodation in Mae Rim.
+The Four Seasons Resort Chiang Mai is one of Chiang Mai’s best hotels and has a reputation for style and luxury and is our top pick for Hotels in Mae Rim.

 Set amid lush tropical vegetation, paddy fields and ponds, The Four Seasons Chiang Mai looks like a traditional Thai village.
 The sun through the early morning mist, welcomes a new days as you wake to sweeping views overlooking the mountains and gardens from your private terrace.